Kingarth: St Blane's Church and monastery

 Located to the north of Kilchattan Bay, Kingarth was the central religious site for the Cenél Comgaill kindred of Dál Riata (after which Cowal is named), just as Lismore was for the Cenél Loairn and Iona for the Cenél nGabráin.
 It is close to the southern tip of the Isle of Bute, less than 1 km from the early historic hill-fort of "Little Dunagoil", which may have been the chief secular site of the kindred.

-The ruins of St Blane's Church are surprisingly extensive, situated in a sheltered hollow near the top of a south facing slope.
-The site has views south to the Isle of Arran and Holy Island.
-Most of the remains, of the nave and part of the chancel, date from the 1100s.
-In the 1300s the chancel was enlarged; the east end of the church is less well constructed than the remaining parts.
-There is a finely-carved Romanesque chancel arch.
-In the grounds are the remains of a well and the foundations of a manse, which was still in use in the 16th century.
+Much remains of the church ruins, located in a hollow below a south-facing slope.
+The remnants of the nave and the chancel are of the 12th century.
+In the 14th century, the building was extended, although the construction was less competent than the earlier work.
+The chancel arch is Romanesque in design.
+There are also a well and the base of a manse, which was still functioning in the 1700s.

-There are upper and lower churchyards, where men and women respectively were buried; both have a large number of fairly worn grave slabs, one or two of which have traces of decoration.
-In the lower churchyard there are the remains of another building thought to have been of a small chapel.
-In the upper churchyard is a hogback tombstone, often wrongly said to mark the tomb of St Blane, and which dates to the 900s or 1000s.
-It shows that the Norsemen who settled here, after the monastery was abandoned, eventually became Christians themselves.
-The upper churchyard contains the graves of 7th- and 8th-century bishops and abbots.
-There is also the family plot of Sir William Macewen (1848-1924), the notable surgeon who lived at nearby Garrochty.
+There are two churchyards, the upper for the burial of men, and the lower for women.
+Some of the gravestones shows fragments of decoration.
+In the lower churchyard are also the remains of a structure thought to have been a minor chapel.
+In the upper churchyard a hogback tombstone, dating to around 1000, is traditionally said to be the burial place of St Blane.
+It indicates that the Norsemen who inhabited the site after the abandonment of the monastery converted to Christianity.
+The upper churchyard also holds the grave of Sir William Macewen (1848-1924), a surgeon who lived in the area.